Want the perfect workout program?

 Some foods are said to even help you lose fat!
 “Fat-burning” foods like:

-Learn more about green tea's weight loss benefits in our article: Is Green Tea Good For Weight Loss?
+For more information on green tea and weight loss: Head to our article: Is Green Tea Good For Weight Loss?

 Most breakfasts are high in carbs, but what you want to do when cutting is eat a breakfast high in protein.

-The amount you eat will depend on your current bodyweight and how much calories and macros you need for the day.
+The amount you eat will depend on your current bodyweight and how many calories and macros you need for the day.

 Here is a sample breakfast when cutting: